-\begin{Remarks} It is important to point out that: \begin{itemize} \item[i.]
-The strategy to obtain the stabilization results in $H^s(\mathbb{R})$, for any $s\in[0,2j+1]$, will be to prove the result in $L^2(\mathbb{R})$, and after that, to prove the results in the domain of the operator, that is, $H^{2j+1}(\mathbb{R})$.
-So, with these two results in hand, we employ the interpolation results due to J.-L. Lions \cite{lions} to get the exponential decay for any $s\in[0,2j+1]$. \item[ii.]
-Note that when $\tau=\lambda=0$, the stabilization for the system \eqref{sindelay} in $L^2(\mathbb{R}^n)$ holds thanks to the Theorem \ref{t36} with localized damping $\lambda_0$(see Section \ref{sectionexponentialL2}). \end{itemize} \end{Remarks}
+\begin{Remarks} It is important to point out the following: \begin{enumerate}[\upshape (i)] \item The strategy to obtain the stabilization results in $H^s(\mathbb{R})$, for any $s\in[0,2j+1]$, will be to prove the result first in $L^2(\mathbb{R})$, and secondly in the domain of the operator, that is, in $H^{2j+1}(\mathbb{R})$.
+With these two results in hand, we employ the interpolation results due to J.-L. Lions \cite{lions} to get the exponential decay for any $s\in[0,2j+1]$. \item In case $\tau=\lambda=0$ the stabilization for the system \eqref{sindelay} in $L^2(\mathbb{R})$ holds thanks to the Theorem \ref{t36} with localized damping $\lambda_0$ (see Section \ref{sectionexponentialL2}). \end{enumerate} \end{Remarks}

-\subsection{Stabilization in $H^{2j+1}(\R)$}
+\subsection{Stabilization in $H^{2j+1}(\RR)$}